Channel Incentives

 It’s important to note that while discounts can be effective, they can also be risky for businesses, read our article on the Dangers of Discounting.
 Offering discounts on products or services may lead to increased sales in the short term, but if used excessively, they can significantly erode profit margins.
 When considering customer incentives, it’s crucial to strike a balance between providing value to customers while also protecting the business’s bottom line.

-2. Rebates
+7 Rebates

 Customer rebate incentives involve providing a credit or cashback reward for each pound spent, which can be redeemed for future purchases.

 This can come in various forms such as a £5 bonus for every £50 spent or cashback rewards for credit card purchases.
 This is a great way to encourage customers to spend more and reward loyal customers for their ongoing business.
-But remember, once you set the precedent its hard to remove it.
+But remember, once you set the precedent it’s hard to remove it.

-3. Free samples
+7 Free samples

 Offering free trials of your products or services gives customers a chance to try before they buy.
 Here, you remove some of the risk and uncertainty associated with trying something new.
 This is particularly useful for businesses that offer high-value or complex products, where customers might be hesitant to make a purchase without first trying it out.